YuLab-SMU/ChIPseeker_current_protocols/README.md

    This respository contains supplemental R markdown files to be paired with our manuscript "Exploring epigenetic data by ChIPseeker" (Current Protocols).

 - **ChIPseeker_demo.Rmd**

    Markdown file contains the code for the analysis and figures in the manuscript.
-Every stage of each protocol is explained in detail.
+Every stage of each protocol is explained in detail. (will upload this file later)

 - **CP_demo_data**